Kill Bill: Volume 1: Influences

 Kill Bill was inspired by exploitation films that played in cheap US theaters in the 1970s, including martial arts films, samurai cinema, blaxploitation films and spaghetti westerns.
 It pays homage to the Shaw Brothers Studio, known for its martial arts films, with the inclusion of the ShawScope logo in the opening titles and the "crashing zoom", a fast zoom usually ending in a close-up commonly used in Shaw Brothers films.
 The Bride's yellow tracksuit, helmet and motorcycle resemble those used by Bruce Lee in the 1972 martial arts film Game of Death.

 The animated sequence pays homage to the anime ultraviolence shown in Golgo 13: The Professional (1983) as well as the urban gothic elements of Wicked City (1987).
 Tarantino stated in the supplementary material on the Kill Bill DVD that the character Hattori Hanzō was named in tribute to Sonny Chiba's former role as Hattori Hanzō (the historical 16th-century Iga ninja) in the 1980s Japanese TV series Shadow Warriors.
+Tarantino also referenced the horror film Goke, Body Snatcher from Hell (1968) by mirroring its opening sequence with an almost identical shot of a plane flying against a vivid, eerie red sky, which he filmed at a Japanese studio.
+For the Bride's arrival in Tokyo, the production repurposed the miniature Yokohama skyline from Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), redressing it to double as Tokyo.
+This homage was arranged by the production coordinator Shinji Higuchi, who worked on both films.

 The Guardian wrote that Kill Bills plot shares similarities with the 1973 Japanese film Lady Snowblood, in which a woman kills off the gang who murdered her family, and observed that like how Lady Snowblood uses stills and illustration for "parts of the narrative that were too expensive to film", Kill Bill similarly uses "Japanese-style animation to break up the narrative".
 The plot also resembles the 1968 French film The Bride Wore Black, in which a bride seeks revenge on five gang members and strikes them off a list as she kills them.
 According to Tarantino, the animated sequence was inspired by the 2001 Indian film Aalavandhan.